aristanetworks/avd/docs/installation/collection-installation.md

     If you have an `ansible.cfg` file in the directory where you run `ansible-galaxy`, it may affect the directory under which the collection and dependencies will be installed.

 !!! warning
-    Depending of your operating system settings, `pip` might be replaced by `pip3`.
+    Depending on your operating system settings, `pip` might be replaced by `pip3`.

 ### Install a specific version